polterguy/polterguy.github.io/dashboard/machine-learning/index.md

 ### Configuring your type

 A single machine learning type has dozens of configuration settings, for everything you can imagine.
-Its most important settings can be found in its _"Type"_ tab.
+Its settings are organised across the _"General"_, _"Behaviour"_, and _"Integrations"_ tabs of the type's edit dialog.

 ![Screenshot of how to configure your machine learning type](/assets/images/recrawl-site-periodically.webp)

-The most important part from above is the _"System message"_.
+The most important setting is the _"System message"_, found on the _"Behaviour"_ tab.
 This becomes the equivalent of a ChatGPT _"instruction"_, telling the type how to behave.
 Below is an example system instruction to give you an example.

 > You are Frank, a sales executive for Acme, Inc. Follow these rules when replying to my questions:
 >